U.S. postpones sanctions deadline on Russian tycoon's firms

 WASHINGTON (Reuters) - The United States on Friday said it was postponing the enforcement of sanctions on Russian companies EN+ <ENPLq.L >, Rusal and Gaz PAO for nearly four weeks as their top shareholder works on a plan to cut his stakes.

-U.S. authorities had given Russian tycoon Oleg Deripaska until Dec.
+The U.S. Treasury Department had given Russian tycoon Oleg Deripaska until Dec.
 12 to reduce his holdings in the three companies but said in a statement that the deadline had been moved to Jan.
 7, 2019.

-The U.S. Treasury Department had imposed sanctions against Rusal and other countries linked to Deripaska in April but has since postponed any action several times as authorities reconsider blacklisting him.
+“EN+, RUSAL, and GAZ are proposing substantial corporate governance changes that could potentially result in significant changes in control of these sanctioned entities,” Treasury said in a statement explaining why the deadline was postponed.

+The U.S. Treasury imposed the sanctions in April on Deripaska and several companies in which he is a large shareholder, citing “malign activities” by Russia, as well as allegations of past crimes by Deripaska himself.

 Friday’s move extends licenses relating to the sanctioned firms to authorize activities needed to wind down operations or contracts, according to a statement on the U.S. Treasury Department’s website.
 It also extends licenses to authorize transactions needed to divest debt, equity and other holdings.

+Concerns over the impact of sanctions on Rusal have roiled aluminum markets.
+Rusal is the world’s second-biggest producer after China’s Hongqiao.
+Japan’s top aluminum rolling company, UACJ Corp, said on Nov.
+1 that it was removing Rusal from its 2019 suppliers list due to uncertainty over the sanctions.

-Reporting by Tim Ahmann and Susan Heavey in Washington and Polina Devitt in Moscow
+Reporting by Tim Ahmann and Susan Heavey in Washington, Nathan Layne in New York and Polina Devitt in Moscow; Editing by Susan Thomas